The 2024 Innovators and Influencers

 His follow-up book, Darius the Great Deserves Better, is Khorram’s way of saying what he wished he’d heard back then: “Don’t settle.
 I think brown people and queer people are told by the world that they don’t deserve love, deserve friendship, or deserve a life that’s as good as their peers.”

 Khorram transitioned from the young reader market to adult fiction with Kiss and Tell, where the central character is the only gay member of a touring boy band.
-His latest, The Breakup List, is a romantic comedy where a brother and sister both have a crush on the high school’s senior swim captain.
+His latest, The Breakup Lists, is a romantic comedy where a brother and sister both have a crush on the high school’s senior swim captain.

 The theater setting comes from Khorram’s life.
 “I was into technical lighting design and had a great job working for an event production company.
 Then the pandemic hit and. . . no more events.”